ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 [**Hardware Abstraction Layer**](https://en.wikipedia.org/wiki/Microsoft_Windows_library_files#Hal.dll) (HAL) is a software that performs some representation of the physical hardware.
 The main goal of this layer is assisting in launching Windows on different kinds of hardware.
 HAL provides subroutines with the hardware specific implementation for both device drivers and kernel.
 But the interface of subroutines is kept the same, and it does not depend on the underlying hardware.
 Therefore, developers of drivers and a kernel are able to minimize changes in their source code to port Windows on new platforms.

-## Keyboard Strokes Emulation
+## Keyboard Strokes Simulation

 ### Keystroke in Active Window

-First of all it will be useful to investigate AutoIt provided ways for keyboard strokes emulation.
+First of all it will be useful to investigate AutoIt provided ways for keyboard strokes simulation.
 The most appropriate way is a [`Send`](https://www.autoitscript.com/autoit3/docs/functions/Send.htm) function according to the list of [available options](https://www.autoitscript.com/autoit3/docs/functions.htm).

 Our test application will press the "a" key in the already opened Notepad window.
 This is an algorithm of the application work: